 Senior Thesis Fellowships in European History

-Current junior history majors in Barnard and CC are eligible to apply for summer research fellowships of $4,500 to fund senior thesis research in European archives.
+*Cancelled for Summer 2020* Current junior history majors in Barnard and CC are eligible to apply for summer research fellowships of $4,500 to fund senior thesis research in European archives.
 (Research topics need not be in European history, but your research must take you to archives in Europe.)
-Successful fellowship recipients will also have the opportunity to participate in a workshop on July 6-8 at the Columbia Global Center in Paris, led by History Department faculty.
+Successful fellowship recipients will also have the opportunity to participate in a workshop at the Columbia Global Center in Paris, led by History Department faculty.

-Applications are due March 27, 2020.
+Application dates TBA for 2021.
 In addition, all history majors are warmly invited to attend two workshops prior to the application deadline, on identifying potential archives and writing a research proposal.
 For details of those workshops, please see the flyer.
-For questions and to sign up for the workshops, please contact fellowship program TA Emily Rutherford (firstname.lastname@example.org).
+For questions and to sign up for the workshops, please contact the Columbia History Department.